CodeWritingCow/their-last-words/README.md

 **`collection/{lastname-firstname}.json:`**

 If the person has a middle name, then name the file like this: **`{lastname-firstname-middlename}.json:`**

+Some people are best known by names other than their given names.
+Let's use their popular names.
+For example, use `monroe-marilyn.json` instead of `mortenson-norma-jeane.json`; and `pope-john-paul-ii.json` rather than `wojtyła-karol-józef.json`.

 ### File Structure
 Use this structure for the JSON file.